SchooiCodes/smt/README.md

 Contributing

-Contributions to Multitool are welcome!
+Contributions to SMT are welcome!
 If you have any ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
 See CONTRIBUTING.md (SOON) for more information on how to contribute.

 License